Viktor Tsoi: Early years

 Viktor Robertovich Tsoi was born on 21 June 1962, in a maternity hospital on Kuznetsovskaya Street in Leningrad.
-He was the only child of Valentina Vasilyevna Tsoi, a Russian schoolteacher, and Robert Maximovich Tsoi, a Soviet Korean engineer from Kyzyl-Orda, Kazakhstan, where his Korean parents had been exiled after Stalin's 1937 deportation of Koreans in the Soviet Union.
+He was the only child of Valentina Vasilyevna Tsoi, a Russian schoolteacher, and Robert Maximovich Tsoi, a Soviet Korean engineer from Kyzylorda, Kazakhstan, where his Korean parents had been exiled after Stalin's 1937 deportation of Koreans in the Soviet Union.
 The family's Korean ancestry can be traced back to Kimchaek (Songjin) in the present-day North Korea, where Viktor's great-grandfather Choi Yong-nam was born in 1893.

 Tsoi's Korean clan was the Wonju Choe clan, sometimes spelled as Choi.
-Koryo-saram, a term for ethnic Koreans living in the former USSR, preferred the surname Tsoi as a romanization of the cyrillic Цой.
-Translated from Korean, the surnamed Choi means "height" or "top".
+Koryo-saram, ethnic Koreans living in the former USSR, preferred the surname Tsoi as a romanization of the cyrillic Цой.
+Translated from Korean, the surname Choi means "height" or "top".

 Tsoi grew up in the vicinity of the Moskovsky Victory Park.
 The family lived in the notable "general's house" at the corner of Moskovsky Avenue and Basseynaya Street.
 For some time, Tsoi studied at a nearby school on Frunze Street, where his mother worked.

 From 1974 until 1977, Tsoi attended a secondary art school, where he was a member of the band Palata No. 6 (Палата № 6, English: "Ward No. 6").
 The only surviving recording of the group is an album titled "Slonolunie" (a portmanteau of slon, “elephant”, and polnolunie, “full moon”).
 Around the same time, he wrote his first two songs – "Vasya Loves Disco" and "Idiot", though neither were ever performed.

 From 1977, he attended the Serov Art School, until he was expelled in 1979 for poor academic performance.
 Afterwards, he attended SGPTU-61, a secondary city vocational school, where he studied to become a woodcarver.
 In his youth, he was a fan of Mikhail Boyarsky and Vladimir Vysotsky, and later Bruce Lee, after whom he started modelling his image.
 He was fond of martial arts and often sparred "in Chinese" with bandmate Yuri Kasparyan.